 - Make them vegan.
 Easily make this recipe vegan by using 2 flax eggs instead of the regular eggs.

-Ingredients pumpkin baked oats
+Ingredients & substitutions pumpkin baked oatmeal

 - Eggs: First up, you will need 2 eggs to help bind this baked oatmeal together.